Sign up to receive email updates on new products and treatment announcements, special promotions, sales and more

-While over-the-counter topical medications can be effective treatments for other types of acne, cystic acne will require a different type of treatment.
-Your first step should be to see a dermatologist, who may start you on a treatment of one or more of the following prescription medications.
+Cystic acne requires a different type of treatment than other types.
+Over-the-counter topical medications are not usually as effective.
+If you have cystic acne, your first step should be to see a dermatologist, who may start you on a treatment of one or more of the following prescription medications.

-While usually associated with treating other forms of acne, many dermatologists recommend people choose facial cleansers with a high concentration of salicylic acid – a type of acid that dries out acne while removing dead skin cells and excess oil.
+While usually associated with treating other forms of acne, many dermatologists also recommend that people with cystic acne choose facial cleansers with a high concentration of salicylic acid – a type of acid that dries out acne while removing dead skin cells and excess oil.

 Oral Antibiotics To Reduce Inflammation

 When cystic acne affects a large area of the body, oral antibiotics can be effective in reducing inflammation and bacteria.
 Oral antibiotics are often prescribed in the short term before a course of isotretinoin is commenced.

 Kill Bacteria With Benzoyl Peroxide